dimagi/commcare-cloud/docs/README.md

 1. Install the requirements located at [requirements.txt](./requirements.txt) into the commcare-cloud virtualenv.
 2. Edit the content in the `source` directory as necessary after familiarizing yourself with the style guide below.
 3. Run `make html` from `docs` dir to build the HTML files.
-The files are writte to a `build` directory that is not part of the git repo.
+The files are written to a `build` directory that is not part of the git repo.
 4. To view locally, open the generated `build/html/index.html` in your browser.